 In simple terms students need to:

-- Make sure they build time for rest into their exam planners and revision timetables
+- Make sure they build time for rest into their exam planners and revision timetable

 We ensure that all Year 11 students have the tools they need to succeed with revision through our Year 11 revision skills day, ‘walking, talking mocks’ and our weekly exam preparation sessions that are built into the Year 11 tutor programme.
-Useful hints include:
+Useful advice includes:

 - When creating a revision timetable the key is to be honest and realistic.
 Build in time to rest, in addition to mapping out the time that will be spent on subject content.

 - Start early.
-Revision is reinforcing old knowledge, not learning anything new.
+Revision is reinforcing existing knowledge, not learning anything new.

 - Plan from your exams and work backwards, build in birthdays etc. Be realistic.